 Don't get me wrong, I actually love winter.
 I love skiing, my birthday is in the winter, I love how pretty, peaceful and quiet it is after a snowfall and the first snowfall of the season still makes me giddy like a child.
 However, currently I feel like this cartoon.
 We are expected to receive 10-20 more inches by Tuesday morning, on top of the 2 feet we received last weekend, after the 3 feet we got the weekend before that.
 It seems like Mother Nature has decided New England is the new Antarctica and even Minnesota would be warm and balmy compared to this.
 I have been fortunate enough that I have done very little shoveling.
 We have had plows and my husband is very diligent with his snow removal.
 However, I know everyone is not so lucky.
 As a result I am going to try to offer some advice on the proper way to shovel without killing your back.
+Body Mechanics is the study of muscle movements to aid in lifting, pulling and postural corrections in the most efficient way in order to prevent injury and increase endurance for tasks.
+There are few general principles for correct body mechanics,

 - Remain close to the object